 Bose isn't known for value, at least not in the PC market, but these compact desktop speakers are a bargain when you look at cost versus performance.
 With big bass and full vocals, the Companion 2 Series III sounds great and is worth the premium over the plethora of slightly less expensive models that you'll find.
 They are also extremely simple to use, with a single volume knob and just one 3.5 mm input.
 The headphone jack on the front makes it easy to switch to private listening and pair perfectly with any of the brand’s noise-cancelling headphones; we recommend plugging in the Bose 700 for an immersive, distraction-free listening session.

 They don't have a flashy look, which could be a positive or a negative depending on your tastes.
-Unfortunately, with a low price comes compromises, and in the case of the Companion 2 Series III, it a lack of extra inputs and wireless connectivity.
+Unfortunately, with a low price comes compromises, and in the case of the Companion 2 Series III, its lack of extra inputs and wireless connectivity.

 How to choose the best computer speakers for you